Knowledge development and monitoring

 The Delta Scenarios provide qualitative and quantitative information about the climate, water systems, water use and land use.
 The qualitative information consists of storylines and maps.
 The quantitative data consist of indicators and time series for factors like temperature, precipitation, land subsidence and salinisation.

 There is growing evidence that sea levels may be rising faster than previously expected in the Delta Scenarios.
 The probability of severe rainstorms and prolonged drought would also appear to be higher than previously assumed.
-The KNMI will publish new climate scenarios in 2023.
+The Royal Netherlands Meteorological Institute (KNMI) will publish new climate scenarios in 2023.
 The Delta Scenarios will be updated on the basis of those scenarios.

 Deltafacts, knowledge conferences and knowledge network

 Sharing knowledge is just as important as developing knowledge.
-That is being done in a variety of ways:
+It can be done in a variety of ways: